We need to focus more on preparing our children for success and less on locking people up for non-violent crimes.

 RESERVING JAILS AND PRISONS FOR VIOLENT CRIMINALS

 Jail is too expensive and there are better approaches to reduce crime and save taxpayers millions and millions of dollars.
 Yes, some people have to be locked up, but the United States imprisons more people per capita than any other developed nation.
 There are obvious racial imbalances as well.
-Over 1 in 40 black people in Washington are in jail or prison, six times the rate for white Washingtonians.
+Over 1 in 40 African American people in Washington are in jail or prison, six times the rate for Caucasian Washingtonians.
 This is very expensive, ineffective and inhumane.
 We will be better off spending hard earned taxpayer money on improving schools, closing the class and race-based achievement gap in education and preventing crime through providing healthy child supports.

 As a public defense attorney for ten years I have represented many people who are in jail or a variety of minor crimes.
 While a handful of those people are truly dangerous, mostly they are people who have experienced significant trauma, have a mental illness, or have other issues that could become worse by going to jail.

 INVESTING IN DRUG TREATMENT

 A huge portion of crimes are committed so the offender can get money for drugs or alcohol.
 Access to drug and alcohol treatment significantly reduces criminal behavior.
 One study showed that taxpayers saved $2-$2.50 for every $1 spent on treatment, largely because of avoided jail costs.
 Long term studies show those who participate in drug abuse treatment programs commit fewer crimes than those who don’t.

 EXPANDING SPECIALTY COURTS